giubuig/EECC.jl/docs/src/getting_started.md

 end
 ```

-The EECC is not necessarily unique, thus different executions may lead to different EECC.
+A graph can admit multiple minimal EECC, thus different executions may lead to different estimations.
 For example, for the same network but with maximum order `m₀ = 3` we may get:
 ```@example gettingstarted
 m₀ = 3
 Random.seed!(666)  # hide